NRPM/refresh-rate-setter/README.md

 3. Type "shell:startup" to open the startup folder.
 4. Copy the shortcut into this folder.
 5. Now you can freely enable or disable it to start whenever the laptop starts up through the task manager!

+   ## OR
+Use the Task Scheduler to set the program to run whenever a user logs on.

 (THE PYTHON SCRIPT REQUIRES YOU TO INSTALL PYSTRAY.
 IT CAN BE INSTALLED USING "pip install pystray")